-Everyone can have difficulties with relationships, but being a highly sensitive person can bring additional challenges.
+Being a highly sensitive person can bring additional challenges with relationships.

 She said in an interview about her book The Highly Sensitive Person In Love that people with more sensitive and excitable constitutions and personalities “need help with intimacy.”
 She explains:

 “Or we have trouble being known and appreciated for who we really are.
 Or we have trouble in relationships because of our different needs, so that we always feel ‘too much’ or ‘overly sensitive.'”